nicklutsko/nicklutsko.github.io/_posts/2018-06-19-Decision-Making-and-Subjective-Uncertainty.md

 <h3>How Can We Account For Subjective Uncertainty?</h3>

 <p>There has been some recent theoretical work on how to extend the expected utility framework to include multiple priors (see <a href="https://www0.gsb.columbia.edu/faculty/gheal/EnvironmentalEconomicsPapers/REEP%20uncertainty%20published.pdf">here</a> and <a href="http://personal.lse.ac.uk/MILLNER/files/handbook.pdf">here</a>).
 The simplest way is to replace the expected utility functions with “max-min” expected utility.
-This means that we compare policies based on their worst-case outcomes, considering all of the priors.</p>
+This means policies are compared based on their worst-case outcomes, considering all of the priors.</p>

 <p>This can be made more elaborate.
 For instance, we could combine the best and worst outcomes of each policy (e.g., 0.6 x the worst outcome + 0.4 x the best outcome) or weight the outcomes by our (subjective) estimate of their likelihood.</p>